Nxele/PinYourAddressOnTheMap/README.md

 ```
 see the code here : https://github.com/Nxele/PinYourAddressOnTheMap/blob/master/app/src/main/res/layout/custom_info_wi.xml

-#### 7. now open MainActivity and import all required packages and declare all required variable and objects also read the comments they are very detailed
+#### 7. now open MainActivity and import all required packages and declare all required variables and objects also read the comments they are very detailed

 ```
 package com.sizwe.PinYourAddressOnTheMap;